Is There A Depersonalization Cure?

 Of course they can, they do it every day!

 There are tons of different techniques to deal with them.
 CBT, cognitive distancing, positive reinforcement etc etc. You probably know people who have done those things -- You may even have done them yourself!

 Look -- asking 'Is there a cure for Depersonalization Disorder?' is totally understandable.
 Everyone asks the same thing at first.
 But the idea of a single 'cure' that will switch off the condition overnight is not helpful.

 There's no single cure for smoking, for obesity etc. They're behavioural conditions, just like Depersonalization / Derealization, and all anxiety conditions are.
 But people still recover from them every single day!

 So instead you should ask: “Can I learn how to get rid of Depersonalization / Derealization?
 To stop thinking about it for good and recover completely?”

 Because the answer to that question is YES.

 But what if you're suffering from Derealization more than Depersonalization?
 Doesn't that make your situation, and the process of recovery, completely different?

 Not at all!
 There's a common misconception that DP and DR are completely different conditions, when in fact they are both essentially normal (and very common!) symptoms of anxiety.

-If you've been searching for a Derealization cure and coming up with lots of conflicting information, don't worry.
-There is no practical difference between how to get rid of Derealization and Depersonalization, and they don't need to be addressed separately.
+So don't worry -- There is no practical difference between how to get rid of Derealization and Depersonalization, and they don't need to be addressed separately.